FSM-ETAC/ReleaseNotesSearcher/README.md

 # Getting Started
-This program searches for known bugs from the FortiSIEM releases notes using keywords.
+This program searches for fixed bugs from the FortiSIEM releases notes using keywords.
 It will build a cache, if not present, when running for the first time which allows all subsequent searches to be faster and offline.

 ## Requirements
 Python 3.6 and higher.